 When I started a plant-based diet, I thought I had to eliminate all of the yummy creamy pasta sauces I loved so much.
 Now, after a lot of experimenting with recipes and creating meals on my own, I know that this just isn’t true!

-Anytime I crave a special sauce such as a creamy vodka sauce, I make my own vegan version of it, and I’m beyond satisfied.
+Anytime I crave a special sauce such as a creamy vodka sauce, I make my own vegan vodka sauce, and I’m beyond satisfied.

 This is a delicious VEGAN ALLA VODKA sauce that is a rich, smooth tomato-based sauce and is easily made without dairy.
 I like to think of it as a “modern-day” vodka sauce with a healthy twist.
 We don’t have to sacrifice flavor to enjoy a healthier meal!